davidji99/terraform-provider-rollbar/docs/resources/team.md

 This resource is used to create and manage teams on Rollbar.

+-> **IMPORTANT!**
-**NOTE:** The Rollbar API does not support updating existing teams, only through the UI.
+The Rollbar API does not support updating existing teams, only through the UI.
 Therefore, you must update your configuration file(s) for this resource if you manually updated the team name.
 Otherwise, your `terraform plan` will detect if a difference between the state file and remote.